nakabonne/rhack/README.md

 [![Version info](https://img.shields.io/crates/v/cargo-rhack.svg)](https://crates.io/crates/cargo-rhack)

+# This is temporary fork as long as the PR doesn't land in the main repository

+## Description

 You want to quickly put a sneaky macro kind of like `dbg!` into external crates to find out how some internal data structure works?
 If so `cargo-rhack` is for you!

 `cargo-rhack` makes it easier to edit external crates code that your project depends on.